 Can expressing/pumping breast milk after consuming alcohol reduce the alcohol in the mother’s milk?

 No. The alcohol level in breast milk is essentially the same as in a mother’s bloodstream.
 Expressing or pumping milk after drinking alcohol and then discarding it (“pumping and dumping”) does NOT reduce the amount of alcohol in the mother’s milk more quickly.
 As the mother’s alcohol blood level falls over time, the alcohol level in her breast milk will also decrease.
 A mother may choose to express or pump milk after consuming alcohol to ease her physical discomfort or adhere to her milk expression schedule.

 If a mother decides to tell or pump milk within two hours (per drink) of consuming alcohol, the mother may choose to discard the expressed milk.
 Suppose a mother has destroyed more than a moderate amount of alcohol.
 In that case, she may decide to wait 2 hours (per drink) to breastfeed her child or feed her infant with milk that had been previously expressed when she had not been drinking to reduce her infant’s exposure to alcohol.
 Breast milk continues to contain alcohol as long as alcohol is still in the mother’s bloodstream.

-What are the baby risks if you are drinking alcohol and breastfeeding?
+What are your baby’s health risks if you are drinking alcohol and breastfeeding?